wxcctechsummit/wxcclabguides/labsnew/Lab1.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/m9QamZh4LwI?rel=0" title="Trial Tenant Setup - BONUS Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 2: Control Hub OnBoarding Admin Tasks

->The following video outlines the steps involved in the completion of tenant OnBoarding by the Customer Administrator.
-The objective of this lab is to make the customer admin trigger the background activities, that will complete the tenant setup.
-Skipping this step can cause social channels not to work.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/qYvXd-ZGUWc?rel=0" title="WxCC Lab #1 Part 2: Control Hub OnBoarding Admin Tasks" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 3: Control Hub Calling and Telephony Settings
+## Part 2: Control Hub Calling and Telephony Settings

 >The following video show two options of telephony configuration.
 First part outlines the Webex calling and configuration steps that enable the administrator to use the configured default location and assign a number for those locations.
 The second part shows the Telephony Settings in case of vPOP connection or PSTN Bundle.